rayframework/rayframework.github.io/docs/documentation.md

 ```

 ## Authentication

 Ray has a built-in authentication module.
-To use it, you just need to inherit the Authentication class and implement the method *authenticate*.
-In this method, you'll check the data in the database and then return if the user can login or not.
+To use it, you just need to inherit the Authentication class and implement the method `authenticate` and the method `salt_key`.
+In the `authenticate` method, you'll check the data in the database and then return if the user can login or not.
 Remember that this method must return a dictionary if the authentication succeeded.
 PS: You can create one (and just one) class that inherit from the Authentication class.

-###TODO expiration_time
-###TODO salt_key
+In the `salt_key` method you should return a salt string used to compose the authentication token.

+Also, the Authentication expects that you implement:

+ * `expiration_time`: Indicate the time (*in minutes*) that token sent to the client will be valid.
+If the user don't talk to the API for more than the `expiration_time`, the next time he hit the API he will get a forbidden.

 ```python
 from ray.authentication import Authentication, register